-After launching your Linux instance on AWS, a common practice is to enable SSH connection for provisioning, configuring or deploying your application.
-I have done these practice daily because all tools that I am using such as Ansible, Capistrano, Fabric, Github, BitBucket, they all need SSH connection.
+After launching your Linux instance on AWS, a common practice is to enable SSH connections for provisioning, configuring, or deploying your application.
+I have done these practices daily because all tools that I am using such as Ansible, Capistrano, Fabric, Github, and BitBucket, need an SSH connection.

-Firstly, we must have a SSH Client installed on your development machine
+Firstly, we must have an SSH Client installed on your development machine

-For Windows user, you should install Git Bash (Not putty as recommended in the AWS document)
+For Windows users, you should install Git Bash (Not putty as recommended in the AWS document)

-For Ubuntu user, please run this command sudo apt-get install openssh-client
+For Ubuntu users, please run this command Sudo apt-get install OpenSSH-client

-For Mac user, please run ssh -V to make sure it has been installed
+For Mac users, please run ssh -V to make sure it has been installed

-I suppose that you have known to create an AWS EC2 Instance, please login to your AWS console and select the instance your created.
+I suppose that you have known to create an AWS EC2 instance; please log in to your AWS console and select the instance you have created.

 Click on the connect button that I noted on the above screen, you will see a screen for guiding how to connect to your Linux instance.